Set up OpenConnect VPN Server (ocserv) on Ubuntu 16.04/18.04 with Let’s Encrypt

 file.
 To reset password, simply run the above command again.

-In order for the VPN server to route packets between VPN client and the outside world, we need to enable IP forwarding.
-Edit sysctl.conf
+In order for the VPN server to route packets between VPN clients and the Internet, we need to enable IP forwarding by running the following command.

-Save and close the file.
 Then apply the changes with the below command.
-The -p option will load sysctl settings from /etc/sysctl.conf file.
+The -p option will load sysctl settings from /etc/sysctl.d/60-custom.conf file.
 This command will preserve our changes across system reboots.

 ip addr